AnonymousCryptos/Audit-projects/README.md

 - Breaking assumptions
 - Tracking state transitions across flows
-- Identifying trust boundaries and how they can fail
+- Identifying trust boundaries and how they can fail in real time
 - Looking for economically viable attack paths

 The goal is not just to find issues, but to understand how they can realistically be exploited.